maartene/EscapeWithYourBooty/NOTES.md

 ## 🍅 Pomodoro 7 - Patrolling Navy Vessels
     - ✅ A single patrolling ship leads to correct conclusions about safe ships.

+## 🍅 Pomodoro 7 - Patrolling Navy Vessels
+    - ⚠️ Next step is to have the navyship change direction.
+The failing test is about this.